Employment Law and Human Resources Degree

-Fewer than 6% of human resource (HR) professionals have formal academic training in the law.
+Fewer than 6 percent of human resource professionals have formal academic training in employment law.
 And yet, HR is a profession where day-to-day decisions must be compliant with increasingly complex regulations, and where missteps can become legal nightmares.

-There are two kinds of people with personnel responsibilities: those with formal HR titles like Human Resources Director, and those who carry the duties of HR in addition to their full-time roles as managers, office coordinators, owners and senior leaders.
-Both groups need a solid understanding of labor and employment law.
-The online Master of Jurisprudence in Labor & Employment Law (MJ-LEL) is a human resources degree that offers a level of expertise they just can't get through on-the-job experience or periodic professional development seminars.
+Whether you have a formal HR title or carry the duties of HR in addition to your broader full-time role, you need a solid understanding of labor and employment law.
+The online Master of Jurisprudence in Labor & Employment Law (MJ-LEL) is a human resources degree that offers a level of expertise you just can't get through on-the-job experience or periodic professional development seminars.

 Program Highlights and Benefits for HR Leaders

-Earn your Master of Jurisprudence in Labor and Employment Law from Tulane University Law School, one of the premier law schools in the nation, and enjoy unparalleled benefits.
+Earn your Master of Jurisprudence in Labor & Employment Law from Tulane University Law School, one of the premier law schools in the nation, and enjoy unparalleled benefits.

 A formal credential in labor and employment law provides you with the relevant legal principles and knowledge you need to confidently make credible decisions while navigating complex HR rules and regulations.

 Why choose the online employment law credential designed for HR leaders?

 - Experience the pedigree of Tulane University Law School

 - Study with law professors and experienced attorney experts to gain the confidence to make credible decisions while navigating HR issues, such as employment and labor law